In our afternoon reading: new writing from Alexander Chee and Rion Amilcar Scott, an interview with Susan Bernhard, and more.

 Morning Bites: Samanta Schweblin Excerpted, Matthew Binder, Tournament of Books Shortlist, Rachel Lyon, and More

 In our morning reading: fiction from Samanta Schweblin, news of a film adaptation of Rachel Lyon’s novel, and more.

 Afternoon Bites: Jeff Jackson, James Reich Interviewed, Matthew Gavin Frank Nonfiction, Great Book Covers, and More

-In our morning reading: thoughts on writing from Mariana Enríquez, an interview with Brian Dillon, and much more.
+In our afternoon reading: thoughts on Jeff Jackson’s new novel, writing from Matthew Gavin Frank, and much more.

 Morning Bites: Guy Gunaratne Interviewed, Ashleigh Young and Chelsea Hodson, William Boyle’s Latest, Laughing Hyenas Revisited, and More